 Hayes has been CCA’s National General Counsel since 1985 and is one of the most respected voices on state, federal and international fisheries management issues.
 He was recognized by Outdoor Life magazine as the Conservationist of the Year in 2007.

-South Atlantic & Atlantic States Fisheries Director
+South Atlantic & Gulf Fisheries Director

 Brame is a member of the Operations Team for the Marine Recreational Information Program (MRIP) developing the nuts and bolts of the new data gathering program.
 He is also the liaison between the Operations Team and the Registry Team that is defining what the angler registry must encompass and what the states must do to comply with it.